This press release courtesy of Delta Airlines:

 |HHH at 7:30 a.m. *||ATL at 8:40 a.m.|

 Beginning June 8, 2019, Delta will offer the following schedule** between New York-LaGuardia and Hilton Head Island:

 ** Saturday only service has been available for sale since Jan.
 12, 2019

 “This is a great day for the Hilton Head Island Airport,” said John McCann, the Mayor of the Town of Hilton Head Island.
 “Our community asks weekly for service on Delta Air Lines and will welcome the airline with open arms.
 The new flights will allow visitors from all over the world access, via two Delta hubs, to all that Hilton Head Island and the Low Country have to offer.”

-Delta’s Hilton Head service from both Atlanta and LaGuardia will be on 69-seat Embraer 170 aircraft with seating for 9 in First Class, 20 in Delta Comfort+ and 40 in the main cabin in an all aisle and window seat configuration.
+Delta’s Hilton Head service from both Atlanta and LaGuardia will be on 69-seat Embraer 170 aircraft.
+It offers seating for 9 in First Class, 20 in Delta Comfort+ and 40 in the main cabin.
 Operated by Delta Connection carrier Republic Airline, the aircraft cabins feature large overhead bins, access to WiFi and free in-flight entertainment through Delta Studio.

 With the addition of Hilton Head, Delta will serve five destinations in the Palmetto State complementing Charleston, Columbia, Myrtle Beach and Greenville/Spartanburg service.

 At its Atlanta hub, Delta operates approximately 1,000 daily departures to destinations across the U.S., Canada, Latin America, the Caribbean, South America, Europe and Asia.